 Yes.
-Courts may refuse to enforce an arbitration clause when the clear and express submission to arbitration and renunciation to the jurisdiction of the courts is unclear and open to interpretation.
+Courts may refuse to enforce an arbitration clause when the clear and express submission to arbitration and renunciation of jurisdiction to the courts is unclear and open to interpretation.
 Also, as pointed out in question 5.1 above, in the case of standard form policies, courts may consider that it is the right of the insured to be heard by a court.